 If you’re planning on buying a car, it’s a good idea to take it for a test drive.
-Even the most seasoned drivers can get distracted from the details when they’re driving something different.
+Even the most experienced drivers can get distracted from the details when they’re driving something different.

 Before you begin

-You test drive should take about 30 minutes and it’s wise to plan your route in advance.
+Your test drive should take about 30 minutes and it’s wise to plan your route in advance.
 You’re going to want to drive on as wide a range of road types as possible.
 Try to include some street maneuvering, the opportunity to park, some highway driving, and some big bends.

 It’s important to be aware of your insurance status before you go on any test drives.
 If you’re test driving with a car dealership they probably have cover for test drive situations.
 Private buyers are less likely to have insurance, so check your own cover first (it will be detailed under your Driving Other Cars Cover) and look into temporary cover if necessary.

 Ready to test drive?
+Find a friend!

 Once you’ve got your test drive(s) booked, it’s time to recruit a friend to come along.
 Bringing a friend is an important part of the test drive process, because they are going to help you with three key things: